-The World Welfare Work Association (WWWA) is a benevolent agency that sorts out trouble in whatever form it may arise and the Lovely Angels, Yuri and Kei, are its top operatives.
+The World Welfare Work Association (WWWA) is a benevolent agency that sorts out trouble all across the galaxy and the Lovely Angels, Yuri and Kei, are its top operatives.
 They are two fashionable young women who are masters of espionage, hand-to-hand combat, marksmanship, engineering, hacking, and mystery-solving.

 However, anybody within their jurisdiction will tell you that Yuri and Kei are more commonly known by the less-flattering nickname “The Dirty Pair”.
 And for good reason.

 Though they are unmatched in their ability to solve cases for the WWWA, Yuri and Kei attract trouble wherever they go.
 Even the most simple cases have a way of spiraling out of their control, leading to many “accidents” and “collateral damage”.
 All too often, the damages far outweigh whatever calamity the Lovely Angels may have prevented.
 If their mission can even be called a success to begin with.

 Yuri and Kei make for a cool and empowering duo.
 Their dialogue and the fun misadventures they get themselves caught up in got me hooked on Dirty Pair; I blazed through its episodes.
 I especially enjoyed that these are sexy characters with “girly” hobbies like boy bands, shopping, and going on dates, who are nevertheless tough women with a variety of technical skills and a high-paying, morally-upright career.
 Dirty Pair, in spite of its name, only slightly dips its toes in the waters of fanservice, so Yuri and Kei are in a great position to appeal to both male and female anime fans.

 #2 Episodic stories